 Firing it up

-An optional meat probe can also be inserted into the digital control panel for monitoring meat temperatures during the cooking process.
+An optional meat probe can also be inserted into the digital control panel to monitor meat temperatures during the cooking process.

 To shut the unit down, simply press the power button again and an internal combustion fan runs continuously to cool the unit, stopping once it reaches a temperature of 130°F.